 - Walking tour from Opéra District to the Palais Royal via the arcades

 Participants will be required to make their own way to their accommodation in Paris (check-in time is 2.00pm).

-In the evening we walk back to the Saint-Germain quarter for a champagne tasting at the bar Dilettantes.
+In the late afternoon we walk back to the Saint-Germain quarter for a champagne tasting at the bar Dilettantes.
 (Overnight Paris)

 Day 2: Thursday 28 September, Paris